Lake Maxinkuckee Its Intrigue History & Genealogy Culver, Marshall, Indiana

 click on image for larger view

-...Existing boulevard lamp standards, lining the park drives in Grant and Burnham parks, the area included in the exposition grounds, are to be brought into harmony by adding modernistic decorations to the lamp standards.
+...Existing boulevard lamp standards, lining the park drives in Grant and Burnham parks, the area included in the exposition grounds are to be brought into harmony by adding modernistic decorations to the lamp standards.
 A half dozen different types of decorations have been developed to be mounted around the large globes on top the standards... - Living LIGHT Effects Marvel of World Fair (Jul, 1932) pg.
 46 by WIlliam J. Harris, Modern Mechanics and Inventions for July.

 Thus far I have found a semblance to the poles in researching the world's fair but they have have a round globe sitting atop of of the pole.
 Clicking on the image will show a larger view of the location. this came from Chicago and the world's fair, 1933 F. Husum , publishing company, Inc., Chicago pgs.
-75, 122 aslo have different locations but same boulevard lights in them.
+75, ' 122 aslo have different locations but same boulevard lights in them.

 1935 - Sep 25 Detailed Description of Ornamental Light System

 Culver's proposed ornamental street lighting syustem, as designed and recommeded by the combined engiineers of the Northern Indiana Publice Service, Westinghouse Electric Manufacturing company, and the town of Culver, consists of 60 hollow spun concrete poles using from one to three lamps with ornamental glassware, in one of five different positions on the pole ranging from twelve feet to eighteen feet from the top of the stree crub.
-The colcation and conbination of lights in each position depends upon its background.
+The colcation and combination of lights in each position depends upon its background.
 Each pole will have from 2,500 to 4,000 lumens of light.

 This system makes use of the 6.6 ampere series circuit and consists of two circuits.
 One circuit burns all night, and in that circuit are all the corrner lights.
 The other circuit burns until midnight only and in that circuit are the poles which are located in the center of each block.